Rerelekeke/CanonLightRemote/README.md

 ## Features
 2 pairing mode :
-- Smartphone Pairing Mode if your Canon camera have the smartphone bluetooth pairing mode feature. ( easy repairing ability)
+- Smartphone Pairing Mode, available if your Canon camera have the smartphone bluetooth pairing mode feature. ( ex: EOS R and EOS RP)
+It allows auto repairing.
 - Remote Pairing Mode emulating the BR-E1 Bluetooth Remote behavior for those who don't have th luck to have a Canon Camera with    Bluetooth Smartphone Pairing Mode Available.
+Unfortunatelly, each time you shutdown you camera, you have to relaunch synchronization on it to get connection.

 ## Available on Google Play Store